Alecrim/AlecrimCoreData/README.md

 #### Strongly-typed query attributes and ACDGen

-Another "pillar" of **AlecrimCoreData** are strongly-typed query attributes.
+Other important part of **AlecrimCoreData** is the use of strongly-typed query attributes.
 It is a lot of code to write manually to support them, however.
 Thinking of this, it was created the **ACDGen** tool, where you can point to your managed object model and the source code for the entities is automatically generated, including the **AlecrimCoreData** query attributes if you want.

 Using the generated strongly-typed query attributes is completely optional, but with them the experience with **AlecrimCoreData** is greatly improved.

-(Since **AlecrimCoreData** version 4 the **ACDGen** tool is a separated projetct and you can download it from https://github.com/Alecrim/ACDGen.)
+(Since **AlecrimCoreData** version 4 the **ACDGen** tool is a separated project and you can download it from https://github.com/Alecrim/ACDGen.)

 ### Advanced use